 While IPv4 addresses are still frequently used, the new IP address format ushered in by IPv6 is slowly but surely becoming the standard.
 Only about 4 billion IPv4 addresses could ever be assigned.
 On the other hand, there are enough IPv6 addresses to assign more than a hundred to every atom on Earth — 100 times over.
 We’re not running out of those any time soon!

-The latest generation of intercoms are called IP video intercoms.
+The most modern intercoms are called IP video intercoms.
 IP intercoms let residents see and speak to guests during a live, two-way audio and video call.
 Additionally, because these powerful Internet Protocol-enabled systems can handle and transfer so much data, they can connect with other internet-compatible devices and allow residents to open doors using their smartphones.

 To offer this level of functionality, IP intercoms use IP along with other protocols including:

 - Voice over Internet Protocol (VoIP): VoIP is a protocol that allows audio to travel between devices over the internet, like a phone call.
 VoIP’s advantage over traditional telephone lines is that the internet can handle larger amounts of data.
 Also, multiple protocols can be active at the same time.